At least I believed this until recently. Bear with me through the twists and turns of this tangled story.

 Those who cared to listen, and too many who did not, suffered through the interminable re-telling of the capture of that first fish.
 That one photograph bent a thousand ears or more to my endless drone.

 Something was wrong though.
+Very wrong.

 The fish could not have been that small could it?
 My memory not that fickle?
 Surely the fish that tugged and pulled on my line was bigger, much bigger.

-The fish that leapt out of the river, spraying a mist of rainbow flecked water into the air around it was much bigger.
+The fish that leapt out of the river, spraying a mist of rainbow flecked water into the air around was much bigger.
 I remember that part well enough.
 The splash as it dropped back into the water sent ripples rolling right across the river.

 (Article continues below advertisement)